 Every link in the supply chain is brimming with data - a wealth of potential insight that could transform supply chain efficiency and improve overall supply chain resiliency.
-The question is how to transform all that potential insight into smarter decision making and stronger business outcomes.
+The question is how to transform all that potential insight into smarter decision-making and stronger business outcomes.

-This question is made even more daunting due to the number and location of links in the supply chain, the volumes of data and data types, and the varied ownership of data sources.
+Made even more daunting by; the number and location of links in the supply chain, the sprawling volumes of data (and data types) available to an organization at any given time, and the varied ownership of data sources that makes data/information sharing more complicated.